Geographic Connection to Pennsylvania: Pittsburgh, Allegheny County

 Pittsburgh's "Story Lady," Margaret Moore Hodges was born in Indianapolis in 1911.
 She later moved to Pittsburgh and became a fixture in public literary affairs, reading on the radio, and working in the Pittsburgh public schools.
 She has been prominently recognized for her children's books throughout her long life.
 Hodges passed away in 2005.

-Margaret Moore Hodges was born in Indianapolis, Indiana, on July 26, 1911.
+Sarah Margaret "Peggy" Moore Hodges was born in Indianapolis, Indiana, on July 26, 1911.
 She is the daughter of Arthur Carlisle Moore, a businessman, and Anna Marie Moore.
 On September 10, 1932, Hodges married Fletcher Hodges, Jr., a museum curator, with whom she had three children.

 Hodges began her literary pursuits in Tudor Hall School for Girls and then later graduated with an AB from Vassar College.
 Throughout her high school and college years, Hodges wrote for and contributed to school magazines.
 Essentially, her career began when she had the opportunity to continue writing through the Junior League of Pittsburgh.
 She had a column in a monthly magazine and modified children's books for a Junior League radio program, The Children's Bookshelf.
 Later, Hodges became a radio storyteller for Let's Tell a Story, a program sponsored by Carnegie Library of Pittsburgh and the Pittsburgh Public Schools.
 She earned a master's degree in Library Science at Carnegie Library School, in 1958, where she worked as a children's librarian and storyteller.
 In that same year, Hodges's first book, One Little Drum (1958), was published.
 Then, in 1964, Hodges became a story specialist for the Head Start program of the Pittsburgh Public Schools; she continued this endeavor for four years.
 During this time, she began to teach a course in storytelling at the Library School, which is now the Graduate School of Library Information Sciences at the University of Pittsburgh.